tnierodzik/Global_Climate_Change_Project-2/README.md

 ![img](https://github.com/tnierodzik/Global_Climate_Change_Project-2/blob/cleanup_data_1/screenshots/webpage.png)

-### Questions to Answer:
+### Conclusions:

-* Climate change - is it real?
-	* Yes, climate change is very real.
-As time increases global average temperatures are increasing.
+* Climate change is very real.
+As time increases, the average global temperature is slowly increasing.
+  * The average temperature of Canada in 1950 was -5.95°C compared to -1.64°C in 2013
+  * The average temperature of America in 1950 was 8.66°C compared to 11.30°C in 2013

-* Energy consumption effects on global average temperatures?
+* Energy consumption has been increasing exponentially for the past century.
-  * There is a correlation between energy consumption and global temperatures.
-Dramatic increasing in energy consumption from 1950 to 2013.
+  * There is a positive correlation between energy consumption and average global temperatures
+  * 5 different energy resources consumed in 1950 compared to 10+ in 2013
+  * 5 times as much coal and 10 times more oil consumed in the same time frame